Menu

 • What immunizations do I need?

 Requirements are subject to change.
-We encourage you to refer to the CDC website for the most up to date requirements and recommendations.
-ALE has now dropped the vaccination requirement; you just have to arrive three days early (per our itinerary).
+We encourage you to refer to your doctor and the CDC website for the most up to date requirements and recommendations.
+Covid vaccination is no longer required to travel to Antarctica but we are required to arrive in Punta Arenas three days early (per our itinerary).

 • Miscellaneous